Devesh-Attri/Credit-Card-Transactions-Fraud-Detection/README.md

 This fraud detection model efficiently identifies fraudulent transactions while keeping **false positives low**.
 Further improvements can be made using **deep learning** or **anomaly detection techniques**.

 📢 **Feel free to contribute or suggest enhancements!** 🚀"""

-# Save the README file
-with open("README.md", "w", encoding="utf-8") as f:
-    f.write(readme_content)

-print("README.md file has been created successfully!")